 Cyberattack disrupts systems, causes delays at major European airports

-A cyberattack targeting check-in and boarding systems has disrupted air traffic and caused delays at several of Europe's major airports, officials said Saturday.
+A cyberattack targeting check-in and boarding systems has disrupted air traffic and caused delays at several of Europe's major airports, officials said Saturday, though the initial impact appeared to be limited.

-Brussels Airport reported that the attack means that only manual check-in and boarding was possible there, and the incident was having a "large impact" on flight schedules.
+The disruptions to electronic systems initially reported at Brussels, Berlin's Brandenburg and London's Heathrow airports meant that only manual check-in and boarding was possible.
+Many other European airports said their operations were unaffected.

 The airports advised travelers to check their flight status and apologized for any inconvenience.

-Formed in 2018, Collins is a U.S. aviation and defense technology company and a subsidiary of RTX Corp., which was formerly Raytheon Technologies.
+Collins, an aviation and defense technology company that is a subsidiary of RTX Corp., formerly Raytheon Technologies, said it was "actively working to resolve the issue and restore full functionality to our customers as quickly as possible."

-Collins provides the technology that allows passengers to check themselves in, print boarding passes and bag tags, and dispatch their own luggage, all from a kiosk.

-Collins said it was "aware of a cyber-related disruption" to its Multi-User System Environment software at "select airports" but that manual check-in operations could still be used.

-"We are actively working to resolve the issue and restore full functionality to our customers as quickly as possible," it said in a statement.
-"The impact is limited to electronic customer check-in and baggage drop and can be mitigated with manual check-in operations."
+"The impact is limited to electronic customer check-in and baggage drop and can be mitigated with manual check-in operations," it said in a statement.

-The impact was felt only at some airports: the Roissy, Orly and Le Bourget airports in the Paris area reported no disruptions.

 It wasn't the only cyber incident targeting airports.
 One of Russia's busiest airports said on Friday that its website had been hacked and was offline.
 Pulkovo Airport in St. Petersburg said that access to its website was restricted, but that operations at the nation's second-largest air hub were unaffected and specialists were working to restore service.